gremau/EarthSciNotebook/hiddencanyon/hc_overview.md

 ### Other logs

 * [Met`
-`measurements](hiddencanyon:mettowers): meteorological measurements at Hidden Canyon towers.
+`measurements](hiddencanyon/hc_mettowers): meteorological measurements at Hidden Canyon towers.
 * [Soil`
-`profiles](hiddencanyon:soilprofiles): soil temperature and soil moisture data from the control and treatment plots.`
+`profiles](hiddencanyon/hc_soilprofiles): soil temperature and soil moisture data from the control and treatment plots.`